 5. Maple syrup

 Honey was something I didn’t realise was high FODMAPs for a good year!
-I don’t think it is a massive trigger for me in small doses, but when I became obsessed with overnight oats for breakfast it soon took a toll.
+I don’t think it is a massive trigger for me in small doses, but when I became obsessed with overnight oats for breakfast it started to take its toll.
 Alongside honey in the naughty corner sits, agave, fruit sugar and a lot of other sugars and sweeteners – however, luckily we still have a fairly decent list, including maple syrup!
 I use this not only on my oats, pancakes and other sweet treats, but also add it into marinades, glazes and sticky asian sauces!